PhilaController/five-year-plan-analysis/docs/source/01_getting_started/overview.md

 There are a few key concepts from kedro that are necessary to understand how this project works.
 This section provides a brief introduction to this concepts.
-To fully understand kedro, it is worth going through the [spaceflights tutorial](https://kedro.readthedocs.io/en/stable/03_tutorial/01_spaceflights_tutorial.html) on the kedro documentaiton.
+To fully understand kedro, it is worth going through the [spaceflights tutorial](https://kedro.readthedocs.io/en/stable/03_tutorial/01_spaceflights_tutorial.html) on the kedro documentation.
 The full documentation is available [here](https://kedro.readthedocs.io/en/stable/index.html).

 ## The Data Catalog